Skip to content

 The IMF recently released a report on the many things that went wrong with the IMF/EU bailout of Greece.
 One of those things was the condition that Greece raise taxes to close the deficit:

 The adjustment mix seems revenue heavy given that the fiscal crisis was expenditure driven.
 As discussed earlier, the ballooning of the fiscal deficit in the 2000s was almost entirely due to increased expenditure.
 The large dose of revenue measures in the SBA-supported program can therefore be questioned, particularly since taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. changes constituted almost half of the measures targeted for the first two years of the program.
-The case for indirect taxAn indirect tax is imposed on one person or group, like manufacturers, then shifted to a different payer, usually the consumer.
-Unlike direct taxes, indirect taxes are levied on goods and services, not individual payers, and collected by the retailer or manufacturer.
-Sales and Value-Added Taxes (VATs) are two examples of indirect taxes. increases was that they were quick to take effect and faced less resistance than cuts in spending programs.
+The case for indirect taxAn indirect tax, unlike a direct tax such as the income tax, is a tax collected on a product by the retailer or manufacturer; however, the end consumer of the final product ultimately bears much of the burden through the higher price of a good or service.
+Sales and value-added taxes (VATs) are two examples of indirect taxes. increases was that they were quick to take effect and faced less resistance than cuts in spending programs.
 Moreover, VAT rates were lower than the median level in Europe.

 The IMF goes on to explain how higher VAT rates did not translate to higher revenues, due to administrative and compliance failures.
 Read the whole report here.